 Crime prevention programs for satellite campuses are supplemented by local law enforcement agencies.
-The Fairfax County Police Department should be contacted to determine what types of classes are available.
-Any requests for programs that are not conducted by the Virginia Tech Police Department should be directed to the Fairfax County Police Department.
-The last crime prevention program conducted by the Virginia Tech Police Department was conducted in 2008.
+The Arlington County Police Department should be contacted to determine what types of classes are available.
+Any requests for programs that are not conducted by the Virginia Tech Police Department should be directed to the Arlington County Police Department.
+There has not been any crime prevention programs conducted during the previous three years.